pineapplemachine/mach.d/mach/meta/readme.md

 index of the argument being mapped to the transformation function, in addition to the element being transformed.

+There is additionally a `varmapis` function which accepts as its template argument a templated function taking the index as a template argument and the value as a runtime argument.

 ``` D
 alias func = (index, element) => (index + element);
 assert(varmapi!func(1, 1, 1) == tuple(1, 2, 3));